By Neo4j Staff | March 23, 2010 Storing hierarchical data can be a pain when using the wrong tools.

 As the image above shows, it’s really simple to find out which attributes (or categories) are using a specific attribute type.
 This is typical when working with a graph database: connect the nodes according to your data model, and you’ll be fine.

 Hopefully you had some fun diving into a bit of graph database thinking!
-These should probably be your next stops on the way forward:
+These should probably be your next steps forward:

 Want to learn more about graph databases?
 Click below to get your free copy of O’Reilly’s Graph Databases ebook and discover how to use graph technologies for your application today.
 Download the Ebook